LamonatoAndrea/KringleCon3/ ?. 33.6 Kbps/README.md

 > Maybe you can help me out?
 The phone number is 756-8347; you can use this blue phone.
 ## ?.2.
 Solution
 I started working with DTMF tones but laziness prevailed and here is my actual solution 😁
-I took a look at the JS code behind the phone and noticed the variable secret that was being updated at every right step:
+I took a look at the [dialup.js](dialup.js) code behind the phone and noticed the variable secret that was being updated at every right step:
 ```javascript

 pickup.addEventListener('click', () => {